Elizabeth Chai Vasarhelyi: Early career

+Solo directing

-Her first film, A Normal Life, won Best Documentary at the Tribeca Film Festival in 2003.
-Her second film, Youssou N’Dour: I Bring What I Love, was released in theaters in the United States and internationally.
+Vasarhelyi's second film, Youssou N'Dour: I Bring What I Love, was released in theaters in the United States and internationally.
 The film premiered at the Telluride and Toronto Film Festivals and won numerous awards including the Special Jury Prize at the Middle East International Film Festival in 2008 and a nomination for the Pare Lorentz Award at the 2009 International Documentary Association Awards.
+Vasarhelyi worked on the film for five years, moving to Africa for its production, and stated that this period was personally fulfilling but very tough on her relationships: at one point during shooting, she had to miss her grandmother's funeral.
+She wanted to make an uplifting, musical film about Africa, and she admired the film's subject, Youssou N'Dour, praising his voice and dedication to his principles.
+She stated that once you see his band, Super Etoile, "you'll follow them to the edge of the earth."

 In 2013, Vasarhelyi completed Touba, a documentary on the annual Mouride pilgrimage, the Grand Magaal in Touba, Senegal.
 It premiered at SXSW 2013, where it won the Special Jury Prize for Best Cinematography.

 She returned to Senegal to document the presidential elections of 2012.
 Incorruptible (formerly An African Spring), the story of Senegalese democracy, won the Independent Spirit Truer Than Fiction Award in 2015.
 In 2015, Brandon Wilson from IndieWire wrote that Vasarhelyi's "familiarity with the country pays dividends and elevates the piece from being just another tale of civic dysfunction on the African continent."

+Sports documentaries

 One of Vasarhelyi's films as a director include the highest grossing independent documentary film of 2015, Meru (Oscars Shortlist 2016; Sundance Audience Award 2015).
 Variety magazine said: "Jimmy Chin and E. Chai Vasarhelyi's Sundance audience award winner is one of the best sports documentaries of its type in recent years."

 Vasarhelyi and Chin's 2018 film Free Solo won the People's Choice Award: Documentaries at the 2018 Toronto International Film Festival.
 The film has received critical acclaim as a riveting documentary and a profound story of human endeavor.
-Jeannette Catsoulis from The New York Times called Free Solo, "an engaging study of a perfect match between passion and personality."
+Jeannette Catsoulis from The New York Times called Free Solo "an engaging study of a perfect match between passion and personality."

 Vasarhelyi and Chin discuss filming the climb in their New York Times opinion piece, saying, "Throughout history, documentarians have had to struggle with the blurred lines of their responsibility to their subjects.
 We were haunted by the possibility that our presence might put him at more risk every time we turned on the cameras."

-Vasarhelyi has directed a New York Times Op Doc, an episode for Netflix's non-fiction design series ABSTRACT, and two episodes for ESPN’s non-fiction series Future of Sports.
+Vasarhelyi has directed a New York Times Op Doc, an episode for Netflix's non-fiction design series ABSTRACT, and two episodes for ESPN's non-fiction series Future of Sports.

 Free Solo won the 2019 Academy Award for Best Documentary Feature.